Back to overview

 The interviews took place remotely, with participants sharing their smartphone screen and they were simultaneously filmed by camera.
 This made it possible to observe their facial expressions and posture, to obtain additional information about their state of mind.
 This complemented information gathered about what they were saying and doing on their smartphone.
 A virtual mirror room was set up for the client’s stakeholders so that they could watch the interviews live.

-Mobile usability at a glance: Findings from the user research.
+Mobile usability at a glance: Findings from the user research

 The results of the user research conducted by FELD M provided a comprehensive insight into the test subjects’ experiences with the claims process.
 The majority of participants were able to cope well with the tasks they were given, and rated the claims reporting process as predominantly positive.